jestjs/jest/docs/GettingStarted.md

 You are now set up to use all ES6 features and React specific syntax.

-> Note: If you are using a more complicated Babel configuration, using Babel's `env` option, keep in mind that Jest will automatically define `NODE_ENV` as `test`.
+> Note: If you are using a more complicated Babel configuration, using Babel's `env` option, keep in mind that Jest will automatically define `NODE_ENV` as `test` **if not already set** to something else.
 It will not use `development` section like Babel does by default when no `NODE_ENV` is set.

 > Note: If you've turned off transpilation of ES6 modules with the option `{ "modules": false }`, you have to make sure to turn this on in your test environment.